maratai/craftery/games/gamebooks_and_solo_games.md

 - Jonathan Green. *YOU Are the Hero: A History of Fighting Fantasy Gamebooks*.
 Something completely different!
 A Kickstarter-funded, loving homage. **to-read**
 - Robin Waterfield. #18 *Rebel Planet*.
 Space opera. **partly played, to-read**

+# For Small Creatures Such as We
+By Anna Blackwell.

+- *For Small Creatures Such As We*.
+- *A Guide to Fauna Expansion*.

 # Mike Lambo Solitaire Games
 I haven't played these yet but I'm looking forward!